NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Damage for "reversal" supers has been normalized down across the board
 - Slide inputs have been introduced.
 These inputs are common in Tekken and Soul Calibur.
 Simply slide your thumb/finger from the first button to the second quickly to use.
 - The moves that activate even when blocked (example Chouji 8A) will also activate when clashing the initial hitbox
+- Jump attacks have been changed across the cast to make them all air throwable
+- Airthrows are invulnerable during the animation to avoid being hit out of a successful air throw by a move like Itachi’s jA

 Note: 3-Man Cell is currently non-functional.